beevelop/TSHITS/README.md

 configurations.
 One standard ENV (that is being used in the `bee.sh` helper) is the `SERVICE_DOMAIN` which is most often used to expose the services via Traefik.

+T-SHITS stack uses Traefik by default and all services are configured to work with Traefik **v1**.

 ## Services
 - **Bitwarden**: Self-hosted password manager with native apps for all major operating systems.